aws-samples/eks-blueprints-for-terraform-workshop/content/020_setup/ide/index.en.md

 To open the IDE Terminal, follow these steps:

-1. Click the menu icon on the top left
+1. Click the menu icon in the top left corner
 2. Select **Terminal** -> **New Terminal** as shown below:

 ![IDE](/static/images/10-IDE.jpg)